When you're ready to buy a new TV for gaming, these are things to consider:

 To help gamers start their game in no time, Gaming TVs offer a feature called Game Mode which automatically sets necessary specs such as picture and sound to optimal levels all while keeping input lag low.
 Remember, improved picture quality shouldn't increase input lag because a true Game Mode improves picture quality without affecting the input lag.

-It's often said that when buying a TV, bigger is better—and the same holds true when choosing the best size for a gaming TV.
-This is especially true when you race against your friends in a multiplayer game or have a dance competition with your family at home.
-A larger screen makes any game that much more fun and exciting.
+It's often said that when buying a TV, bigger is better—and the same holds true when choosing the best size TV for gaming.
+This is especially true when you race against your friends in a multiplayer game or have a dance competition with your family in your home.
+A bigger screen makes any game that much more fun and exciting.